Zunayed-Mahfuz/React-App-Project/README.md

 - Have at least 6 separate, rendered components.
 - Implement an organized and understandable React file structure.
 - Utilize functional and class React components appropriately.
-- Use Axios to consume data from Airtable, and render that data in your components.
+- Use Axios to consume data from Airtable, and GET/render that data in your components.
+- Use Axios to POST/create new data on Airtable.
 - Use **only** React for DOM Manipulation.

 ### Styling <!-- omit in toc -->